GooeeIOT/meta-definitions/README.md

 2. Open a PR against master.
 Once it is merged, make sure the new Release is added in Github under the `Releases` section with the new `version` as `tag` and add some description of the updates.
+3. Build the wheelhouse for the update using the Jenkins job: https://build2.gooee.io/job/libs/job/anx-meta-definitions/
 3. Then you will need to trigger the deployment of the repositories using this package (adjust package version in the respective `requirements.txt` file of each repository to point ot the latest version).